-300 Yard Shuttle Test
+300 Yard Shuttle Test (12 x 25 yards)

-- purpose: this is a test of anaerobic endurance
+purpose: this is a test of anaerobic endurance

-- procedure: marker cones and lines are placed 25 yards apart to indicate the sprint distance.
+procedure: marker cones and lines are placed 25 yards apart to indicate the sprint distance.
 Start with a foot on one line.
 When instructed by the timer, the player runs to the opposite 25-yard line, touches it with their foot, turns and run back to the start.
 This is repeated six times without stopping (covering 300 yards total).
 After a rest of five minutes, the test is repeated.

-- scoring: Record the average of the two 300-yard shuttles.
+scoring: Record the average of the two 300-yard shuttles.

-- this test is part of a battery for the USA Women's Soccer Team
+- This test is part of a battery for the USA Women's Soccer Team

-- other shuttle runs: 20 yd agility, 20 yards, 30 yards, 60 yards
+- Other shuttle runs: 20 yd agility, 20 yards, 100 yards